Ever heard the story of the Little Red Riding Hood? I believe you might have.

 Well, hackers can sometimes be like that, the big bad wolf, strolling in the woods (the Internet) and seeking unsuspecting Internet users.
 They can disguise as a trusted someone or a source and do what they are good at (i.e., stealing), without leaving a hint.

-IP Spoofing is one such practice that hackers, spammers or scammers put to use to con you or rip you off your sensitive information.
+IP address spoofing is one such practice that hackers, spammers or scammers put to use to con you or rip you off your sensitive information.

 IP spoofing is a technique where the attacker creates an IP that has a fake or bogus source IP address in its header.
 The IP is spoofed with fake information to either hide the sender’s identity or help him launch sneaky attacks like DDoS.

-Although IP Spoofing is a tough nut to crack for average Internet users, having a basic understanding about it would allow many to keep their data safe from future IP Spoofing attacks.
+Although IP address spoofing is a tough nut to crack for average Internet users, having a basic understanding about it would allow many to keep their data safe from future IP address spoofing attacks.